RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Evaluation Framework

 where $c_{\max}$ and $c_{\min}$ denote the maximum and minimum costs of routing 1k queries.
 Specifically, we choose $c_{min} = 0.0044$, corresponding to the cost of the cheapest model in the leaderboard’s model pool.
 This reflects the cost of a router that always selects the cheapest model.
 We choose $c_{max} = 200$ representing the most expansive model, OpenAI's \textsc{o1-Pro}.
 This normalization maps the cost into range \([0, 1]\), with larger values of \(C_{i}\) corresponding to more economical routers.
 Next, we combine the normalized cost \(C_{i}\) and accuracy \(A_{i}\) using a weighted harmonic mean:

 where the parameter \(\beta > 0\) controls the relative importance of accuracy versus cost.
-Setting \(\beta > 1\) places greater weight on cost.
+Intuitively, \(\beta\) specifies the relative weighting applied to cost: we assign cost a weight of \(\beta\) in comparison to accuracy.
 By default, we use \(\beta = 0.1\), emphasizing routing accuracy, because highly accurate routers are generally more valuable even if they incur slightly higher costs.

+Details about how we update $c_{min}$ and $c_{max}$, recommendations on values of $\beta$ for different user needs are provided in Appendix~\ref{app:para}.